influxdata/telegraf/plugins/inputs/cisco_telemetry_mdt/README.md

 The TCP dialout transport is supported on IOS XR (32-bit and 64-bit) 6.1.x and later.

+## Service Input <!-- @/docs/includes/service_input.md -->

+This plugin is a service input.
+Normal plugins gather metrics determined by the interval setting.
+Service plugins start a service to listens and waits for metrics or events to occur.
+Service plugins have two key differences from normal plugins:

+1. The global or plugin specific `interval` setting may not apply
+2. The CLI options of `--test`, `--test-wait`, and `--once` may not produce output for this plugin

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->

 In addition to the plugin-specific configuration settings, plugins support